wp-plugins/flyzoo/readme.txt

 == Description ==

-Chat with your customers for **live support** and engage your community with group chats.
+Chat with your visitors for **live support** and engage your community with group chats.
 Get started with [Flyzoo Live Chat](http://www.flyzoo.co) and add an amazing **live chat** experience to your website!

 ####Flyzoo Live Chat####